New York Stock Exchange Building: Trading floors

 As constructed, there were 500 telephones in the room, as well as annunciators clustered around the New Street end and surrounding the large columns on the floor.
 The northern and southern walls originally had colored "checkerboards" with over 1,200 panels, which could be lit in a variety of patterns to flash messages to members on the floor.
 Each of the four primary trading areas contain the NYSE's opening and closing bells (originally just one bell), which are rung to mark the beginning and the end of each trading day.
-Abutting the trading floor, but on higher levels, were doctors' rooms, baths, and barbershops for NYSE members.
+Abutting the trading floor on higher levels were doctors' rooms, baths, and barbershops for NYSE members, in addition to call bells that could be rung whenever someone needed a broker to come down.
 A passageway leads north to the other trading floors at 11 Wall Street; another passage once led south to 20 Broad Street.
+By 2000, there were 17 trading posts on the trading floor, each with multiple electronic screens, where securities were traded by a specialist.

 There is another trading floor at the northeast section of 11 Wall Street, nicknamed "the Garage".
 This floor is 106 ft long and 50–80 ft wide, while the ceiling is 43 ft high.
 The decoration is similar to that of the main trading floor.
 Gray marble is used for the walls and public corridors, while the private corridors have Dover marble wainscoting and Alabama marble floors.
 Until 2007, there were three additional trading floors.
 The "Blue Room" and the "Extended Blue Room" were in 20 Broad Street, immediately south of the NYSE Building.
-There was also a trading room at the Continental Bank Building on 30 Broad Street.
+There was also a trading room at the Continental Bank Building on 30 Broad Street, which had three additional trading posts.